 Never forget that you deserve a relationship filled with love and respect.

-If you have more questions about healthy relationships and are 10-22 years old in NYC, you can make an appointment with a therapist at Mount Sinai Adolescent Health Center.
-We provide completely free, confidential health care, including mental health services.
+If you have more questions about healthy relationships and are 10-22 years old in NYC, you can call (212) 423-3000 to make an appointment at the Mount Sinai Adolescent Health Center.
+We provide confidential, nonjudgmental health care at no cost to you.